LAKERS TOGETHER: Find out how we're moving forward.

 Dr. Sookkyung Cho, Piano

 Noted for her “sensitive and imaginative” (New York Concert Review) playing, Korean-born pianist Sookkyung Cho has been captivating worldwide audiences with her personal, thoughtful expressionist style.
-She has appeared in venues such as Alice Tully Hall at Lincoln Center, Weill Recital Hall at Carnegie Hall, Chicago Cultural Center, Sarasota Opera House, Baltimore Museum of Art, Montreal Conservatory, Beaux concerts de la releve in Quebec, Château de Fontainebleau in France, and Zijingang Theater at Zhejiang University in China, among others, and was recently heard on Chicago’s WFMT.
+She has appeared in venues such as Alice Tully Hall at Lincoln Center, Weill Recital Hall at Carnegie Hall, Chicago Cultural Center, Sarasota Opera House, Baltimore Museum of Art, Montreal Conservatory, Beaux concerts de la releve in Quebec, Canada, Xi'an Conservatory, Zhejiang University in China, and Château de Fontainebleau in France, among others, and was recently heard on Chicago’s WFMT.

-Dr. Cho earned her Bachelor of Music degree from Juilliard, where she was honored with John Erskine Graduation prize, and a Master of Music degree from Peabody as a full graduate assistantship recipient, where she also received Grace Clagett Ranney Prize in Chamber Music.
+Dr. Cho earned her Bachelor of Music degree from Juilliard, where she was honored with John Erskine Graduation prize for "an exceptional level of scholastic and artistic achievement" and a Master of Music degree from Peabody as a full graduate assistantship recipient, where she also received Grace Clagett Ranney Prize in Chamber Music.
 She earned her terminal degree, Doctor of Musical Arts, from Juilliard as a C. V. Starr Doctoral Fellow, where she also taught as a teaching fellow both in Piano Minor and Literature and Materials departments.
 Her teachers include Boris Slutsky, Julian Martin, Matti Raekallio, and Jonathan Bass.
-Appointed Assistant Professor of Piano at Grand Valley State University in Fall 2015, she is proud to call West Michigan her new home.
-During the summer, she is also on faculty at InterHarmony Music Festival in Italy and Blue Lake Fine Arts Camp in Michigan.
+Associate Professor of Piano, Artist-Performer at Grand Valley State University, Dr. Cho has also served on faculty at InterHarmony Music Festival in Italy, ESME String Virtual Camp, and Blue Lake Fine Arts Camp in Michigan during the summer.